 The Toy Strategy that Unfolded

 I started keeping our toy sets in the top of the boys’ closet, leaving one set down at a time.
 Whenever they were ready for a new set, I’d tell them we could switch it out as soon as they had their current set picked up.
+(If I was feeling extra crazy, I’d leave two sets out for them to combine. 😂 Like blocks + army guys.)

 I went from cleaning up armfuls of toys every night to cleaning up barely any toys—ever.